YoloNomy/YoloNomy.github.io/_thermo/statistical/idealgas.md

 \end{align}
 $$

-Note that, even with a more complex spatial integral (like a potential in the Hamiltonian, which will be discussed in the next class), we will obtain the same result, as long as this potential depends only on position and not on momentum.
-This result is thus much more general than the case of the ideal gas only.
+Note that, even with a more complex spatial integral (like a potential in the Hamiltonian $e^{-\beta U(q)}$, which will be discussed in the next class), we will obtain the same result, as long as this potential depends only on position and not on momentum.
+Indeed any integral of the form $\int f(q) \text{d}^3q$ would be the present in $Z$ and simplified in the marginalisation process.
+Thus, the Maxwellian curve is thus much more general than the case of the ideal gas only.

 Once we have $\rho(\vec{p})$, we can easily obtain $\rho(\vec{v})$ by reminding ourselves how to go from a probability distribution of a variable to another.